 Work your shoulders.
 “Go to shoulder-season destinations,” says Chen.
 “In spring, places that flourish during summer or winter, such as national parks, late-season ski destinations, lakeside towns, northern islands and beach towns, offer affordable prices compared to high-season rates.”

 Shop around for airfare.
 And don’t forget to use your NEA benefits!
-Log into NEA Click & Save and check out the Travel section for deals on airfare, hotels and more.
+Log into NEA Vacations and score deals on airfare, hotels and more.

 Save on a car rental.
 Need a rental for a spring-break road trip?
 Save when you reserve your vehicle through one of our 5 car rental partners!